 Perhaps the lowest point of the Basilica’s long life so far came with its desecration in 1797, when French troops under Napoleon used it as a stable for the cavalry horses during their occupation of Rome.

 The French also took the Basilica’s most significant monument: an iconic 15th-century statue of Baby Jesus called the Santo Bambino, carved from olive wood from the Garden of Gethsemane.
-Though not the most aesthetically appealing feature in the Basilica, the Santo Bambino (which literally means ‘saint baby’) is without doubt the number one drawcard of the Basilica from a religious perspective.
+Though not the most aesthetically appealing feature in the Basilica — tell me it doesn’t look like a 43-year-old Brexit-voting accountant named Pat — the Santo Bambino (‘saint baby’) is without doubt the Basilica’s number one drawcard for religious visitors.

-After the fall of Napoleon, the Santo Bambino was recovered and restored to its rightful place in the Basilica.
 At least until 1994, that is, when this iconic statue was stolen.
 No traces found since.
-A replica has since taken its place and is used in Epiphany and Christmas processions, swathed in jewels, just like its predecessor.
-According to the Churches of Rome Wiki, this incarnation of the Santo Bambino remains as adored as the original — well, nearly:
+A replica********** has since taken its place and is used in Epiphany and Christmas processions, swathed in jewels, just like the original.
+According to the Churches of Rome Wiki, this successor of the Santo Bambino remains as adored as the friar’s sailing, angel-painted prototype— well, nearly: